andrewaylett/pre-commit-action/README.md

 Having not found https://pre-commit.ci to be suitable for my use-cases, I have continued to use the out-of-support GitHub Action.
 It still works, but the warnings (and outdated dependencies) make me prefer to maintain my own fork.

+## Maintenance

+Renovate will bump versions of tools that this project depends on.
+Once that's working properly, it includes bumping the default pre-commit version in actions.yaml.
+The main GitHub actions workflow tags each commit to `main` with the version of pre-commit that's in use and a counter to keep track of releases of that version number.

+I recommend consumers use [Mend Renovate](https://www.mend.io/mend-renovate/) or similar to pin to specific commits, but the Actions workflow will maintain a major version tag that you may use if you prefer.